gguuss/DietyOS/README.md

 * "You can lead a horse to water but you can't make them drink"
 * If you're feeling stressed out, clean up and declutter your place

-## Powerful tools for performance and combating ego, frustration, lonliness, and pain
+## Powerful tools and adages for performance and combating ego, frustration, lonliness, and pain
+* All things in moderation including moderation.
+It's important to find balance in your life and this can help.
 * Are your feet hurting / sharp pains?
 This could be planar faceitis - rolling a golf ball under your feet can relieve the pain.
 Orthodics also can help with this.
 * Comparison is the thief of joy.
 * Golden rules